In this section...

 Guardian Article - 'Dogs Listen to Children's Reading'

 We are aware that some parents, teachers and children may be unsure around dogs.
-We make sure that we let people know when Stanley is in the building and we will make sure he is sleeping somewhere secure so that he cannot approach people unawares.
+We make sure that we let people know when Callie is in the building and we will make sure she is sleeping somewhere secure so that she cannot approach people unawares.

 With parental permission, over a period of time children who react fearfully to dogs will be supported in approaching, handling and gaining confidence in managing their fear.
-While the dog’s main place of residence will be an office area, which is secure and separate from the classrooms, children will able to interact with the dog under strict supervision at certain times of the week as long as parental permission has been given.
 The dog will not be given access to other visitors without supervision or mutual consent.
 Please understand that we will do everything we can to reassure children who are fearful and that under no circumstances will they be forced to meet with the dog.

-Whilst moving around the school, Stanley will be kept on a short lead and will always be with an adult.
-If you have any concerns at all please contact the school office and ask to speak to Mrs Hayes.
+Whilst moving around the school, Callie will be kept on a short lead and will always be with an adult.
+If you have any concerns at all please contact the school office and ask to speak to Mrs Hansen.